Key Points

 What if the elimination diet isn’t working?

-Look for the following ‘silent saboteurs’ that can be hindering the diet trial:
+Look for the following ‘silent saboteurs’ that can be hindering the elimination diet trial:

-- You have small children who drop food that your pup consumes.
+- Small children who drop food that your pup consumes.

-- You or other adults are feeding them treats or “human food”.
+- Any household members sneakily feeding them treats or “human food”.

-- You give a medication or supplement that has allergens in it (heartworm medication is the most common culprit).
+- Medications or supplements with allergens (heartworm medication is the most common culprit).

-- Daycare, boarding facility workers, or petsitters feed the pet something they shouldn’t.
+- Daycare, boarding facility workers, or petsitters feeding the pet something they shouldn’t.

-Remember, you can always talk to your vet about any concerns you may have.
-You can ask your veterinarian about your pet’s nutritional needs, allergy symptoms, and advice about what to feed them.
+Remember, you can always talk to your vet about any concerns that pop up.
+You can always ask your veterinarian about your pet’s nutritional needs, allergy symptoms, and advice about what to feed them.

 FAQs